Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Kathi Windheim over 1 year ago
+Kathi Windheim almost 2 years ago

 The Rook is being purchased with grant money.
 Its specific purpose is for officer and public safety as it provides protection against gunfire.
 Based on its size, maneuverability and all-terrain capability, the Rook will allow officers to get closer in proximity to an incident while having the necessary ballistic protection needed to resolve the situation safely.
 It will provide officers a greater ability to deploy the least amount of force when faced with life-threatening situations.
 In 2021 during Officer Tara O’Sullivan’s shooting, while officers were being shot at with a high-powered assault weapon, the Rook was able to navigate close enough to the location and remove large objects from the yard so that officers could acquire better view of the suspect.
 Ultimately, the suspect was taken safely into custody.